Guide to The Witchlands series

 And of course, fans now refer to him as #Baeduan.
 With good reason – the guy is pragmatic yet relatable, sinister yet inadvertently charming.
 Perhaps what makes him most fascinating is his unpredictability: he has his own peculiar sense of honour and, whatever the situation, he somehow always finds a way to subvert the expectations of everyone around him, forging his own path through events of the book.

 Danny Wadeson, host of the Uncaring Universe podcast, interviewed The Witchlands series author Susan Dennard, and they chatted about everything from ecological world-building to writing advice.
-Read the highlights below, or listen to the whole podcast here.
+Read the highlights below.

 On ecological world-building